 The oversubscription (waiting) list is ranked in the same order as the published oversubscription criteria and not by date of application.
 The list will be held after 16th April (National Offer Date) until the 31st December of that year.

-Applications received after the 16th April will be determined as mid-term applications.
 Any applications that are refused before 31st December will also be automatically placed on the oversubscription (waiting) lists.